-Many conjoined twins die in the womb (stillborn) or die shortly after birth, advances in surgery and technology have improved survival rates.
+Though many conjoined twins are not alive when born (stillborn) or die shortly after birth, advances in surgery and technology have improved survival rates.
 Some surviving conjoined twins can be surgically separated.
 The success of surgery depends on where the twins are joined and how many and which organs are shared, as well as the experience and skill of the surgical team.

 There are no specific signs or symptoms that indicate a conjoined twin pregnancy.
 As with other twin pregnancies, the uterus may grow faster than with a single fetus, and there may be more fatigue, nausea and vomiting early in the pregnancy.
 Conjoined twins can be diagnosed early in the pregnancy using standard ultrasound.

 How twins are joined

 Conjoined twins are typically classified according to where they're joined, usually at matching sites, and sometimes at more than one site.
 They sometimes share organs or other parts of their bodies.
 The specific anatomy of each pair of conjoined twins is unique.

 Conjoined twins may be joined at any of these sites: